bioconda/bioconda-recipes/docs/source/contributor/linting.rst

     skip-lints:
       - uses_setuptools  # uses pkg_resoures during run time

-For example, :ref:`linting:uses_setuptools` will trigger if a recipe requires ``setuptools`` in its ``run`` section.
+For example, `uses_setuptools` will trigger if a recipe requires ``setuptools`` in its ``run`` section.
 While the vast majority of tools only need ``setuptools`` during installation, there are some exceptions to this rule.
 A tool accessing the